shaimove/Prostate-Segmentation/README.md

  ![Image 1](https://github.com/shaimove/Prostate-Segmentation/blob/main/Results/loss%20fine%20tune.png)

+## Results and Discussion:

+Our suggested work has several similarities and differences from the work suggested by the authors of [1].

+In both cases, we used U-net architecture to segment 2D medical images and we followed the same logical steps: training a U-net, training a shape regularizer (SR) using corrupted segmentation maps, and fine-tune the U-net using a loss function that force the U-net output and the SR output to be the same.

+However, When we implemented Ravishankar et al. architecture, we used Dice loss instead of Binary cross-entropy loss, and we used PROMISE12dataset instead of their US dataset, which wasn’t available.
+We used the same U-net architecture when we reproduce the author's results and GAN’s generator.

+In addition, the training process of the U-net was different (in our model, we used an adversarial loss from the discriminator), and different loss function in fine-tune step, since we don’t have a latent space in the GAN architecture.

+In the Hyperparameters tuning step, we found that a learning rate of 0.0001 yields the best results on the validation dataset, and reducing it in the fine-tuning step didn’t improve our results.

+Since the authors didn’t specify the values of the regularization constants, we had to find them in the training process, and we found out that lamba1 equal to 1 and lambda2 equal to 20 results yield the best results on the validation dataset.

+In the GAN implementation, we found out that dropout layers in the U-net didn’t improve the results (dropout layers were suggested in the original pix2pix paper).
+The regularization constant of the dice loss in the first step was 200, in the fine-tuning step was 20.

+When we compare the U-net performances with and without Shape Regularization, in both architectures, the dice loss improved by about 2%.
+This improvement was smaller than the 5% improvement introduced in the author's paper [1], and might be due to our use of dice loss rather than BCE loss, and also might result from different datasets for training.
+In addition, we saw that using GAN architecture for training wasn’t superior to a vanilla U-net implementation.

 ## How to run the network?:

 First, you need to download the PROMISE12 dataset from the competition website, or the following Kaggle link: